Date: Mon, Dec 9, 2013 7:13 am

 I have reservations about young scientists’ ability to help.
 In three years I’ve come across one researcher who’s written about dopamine and power addiction.
 Check out Does It Matter If Politicians, Like Baboons, Are Literally Addicted to Power?

 My post explains how a respected scientist’s mind-blowing article was essentially ignored.
 Why?
-It doesn’t take a lot of smarts to understand that accepting the possibility that politicians are addicted to power comes with the risk of exposing everyone’s addiction to power.
+It doesn’t take a lot of smarts to understand that accepting the possibility that politicians are addicted to power comes with the risk of exposing everyone’s addiction to power (and safety).
 That’s a can of worms few are interested in opening.

-I suspect that Carl Sagan would have understood neurocentrism but I’m not sure if he could have explained it without jeopardizing his reputation.
+I suspect that Carl Sagan would have understood neurocentrism but I’m not sure if he could have explained it without sullying his reputation.

 Again, that’s because everything comes down to dopamine appeal and repel.
 Sugar, fats, salt, heroin, slot machines, lies, sports, social media, video games, and celebrities are dopamine appealing.
 Pain, vomit, worms, neurocentrism, and any other information that threatens safety, approval, or esteem are dopamine repellent.